RakhithJK/libarchive-libarchive-wiki/Filenames.md

 Libarchive's entry object should provide methods that pass through the available filename information essentially unchanged:

-* `archive_entry_pathname_utf8` will return the UTF-8 filename if available or NIL if no such filename was provided by the archive.
+* `archive_entry_pathname_utf8` will return the UTF-8 filename if available or NULL if no such filename was provided by the archive.
 Similarly, `archive_entry_set_pathname_utf8` sets a UTF-8 filename on the entry object.

 * `archive_entry_pathname_raw` returns the POSIX-convention byte sequence filename if one was available.
 Note that this may happen to be in UTF-8 but there is no guarantee.
 Similarly, `archive_entry_set_pathname_raw` sets a raw filename on the entry object.

 Note that the two separate filename methods above are completely independent; any particular entry object may have either, both, or neither of these values set.
 Also note that no character-set conversion is done by these methods.

-TODO:  Most software, of course, does not want to deal with the ambiguity above, so libarchive should provide convenience methods with well-defined behavior...
+Most software, of course, does not want to deal with the ambiguity above, so libarchive will provide convenience methods with well-defined behavior:

+* `archive_entry_pathname_unicode` will return a wchar_t Unicode version of the UTF-8 filename.
+If there is no UTF-8 filename available, it will return NULL.
+If wchar_t is 16 bits, libarchive will convert the UTF-8 filename to UTF-16.
+If wchar_t is 32 bits or larger, libarchive will convert the UTF-8 filename to UCS-4.

+* `archive_entry_pathname` will return the raw filename if it exists.
+If it does not exist, it will return the UTF-8 filename.

+In particular, note that entry objects will never implicitly convert between dissimilar character sets.
+(Conversion between UTF-8, UTF-16, and UCS-4 is lossless and can be completely implemented without relying on iconv() or similar functionality.)

 ## Reading archives